Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Central limit theorem

 where the constants in the big $O$ notation depend on $k$ but not on $N$ (provided it is sufficiently large) and are uniform as $z$ varies over compact subsets of $\mathbb{C} \setminus [0, \lM + \theta]$.
 Moreover, if $G_\mu, R_\mu, \Phi^+(z), \Phi^-(z)$ are as in Section \ref{Section3.1} then

-where $\Gamma$ is a positively oriented contour that encloses the segment $[0, \lM + \theta]$, is contained in $\mathcal{M}$ as in Assumption 3 and excludes $v$; the constant in the big $O$ notation is uniform as $v$ varies over compact subsets in $\mathbb{C} \setminus [0, \lM + \theta]$. \end{theorem} \begin{remark} The proof we present below is an adaptation of the one in \cite[Section 6.2]{DK2}, which in turn relies on ideas from \cite{BGG}.
-We will only write out the proof when $\theta \neq 1$, in which case we will use (\ref{NekrasovOutput}) and (\ref{WNDef}) from Section \ref{Section4}.
-One can repeat the same arguments verbatim, and obtain the result when $\theta = 1$, by replacing in the proof below all uses of (\ref{NekrasovOutput}) and (\ref{WNDef}) with (\ref{NekrasovOutputTheta1}) and (\ref{WNDefTheta1}) respectively. \end{remark}
+where $\Gamma$ is a positively oriented contour that encloses the segment $[0, \lM + \theta]$, is contained in $\mathcal{M}$ as in Assumption 3 and excludes $v$; the constant in the big $O$ notation is uniform as $v$ varies over compact subsets in $\mathbb{C} \setminus [0, \lM + \theta]$. \end{proposition} \begin{remark} The proof we present below is an adaptation of the one in \cite[Section 6.2]{DK2}, which in turn relies on ideas from \cite{BGG} that go back to \cite{BoGu}. \end{remark}

 For the sake of clarity we split the proof into several steps.\\

 {\bf Step 1.} In this step we prove (\ref{expectationDiff}).
 From (\ref{NekrasovOutput}) for the case $r = s = t = 0$ we get